jrh-dev/jrh-dev.github.io/_posts/2022-10-12-r_basics_dataframes_p2.md

 #' ...
 ```

-This approach is effective and straight forward to use, making it an ideal approach for creating subsets.
+This approach is effective and straight forward to use, making it an ideal approach for creating subsets of specific columns.

 ### Subset columns using a logical vector
 Sometimes you may want to select columns in a more dynamic way.
 Lets say we want a `data.frame` consisting of any column from `mtcars` with a name that is 2 characters long.